davideferre/owl/README.md

 Doing it this way means that components are easily testable: we can simply create a test environment with mock services.

-**State** Each component can manage its own local state.
+**State:** each component can manage its own local state.
 It is a simple ES6 class, there are no special rules:

 ```js